tonyjhuang/reddit-to-gmap/README.md

 ```

 This command will:

 1. Fetch the specified number of posts from the given subreddit
-2. Save them to a JSON file in the `cache/` directory
+2. Save them to a JSON file in the `.cache/` directory
-3. Use cached data if `--use-cache` is specified

 #### Debug: Export Basic Restaurant Data